 We Care for Your Heart

-By blending both inpatient and outpatient care in one setting, patient have improved access to their physician and appropriate care they need.
+By blending both inpatient and outpatient care in one setting, patients have improved access to their physician and the appropriate care they need.

-The medical group provides comprehensive device management for patients with implanted Pacemakers, Internal Defibrillators (ICD) and Loop recorders .
-A qualified team of registered nurses, cardiac technologist and pacemaker technicians work in conjunction with cardiologist, electrophysiologist and physician assistants to provide proper device management and optimal function.
+The medical group provides comprehensive device management for patients with implanted Pacemakers, Internal Defibrillators (ICD) and Loop recorders.
+A qualified team of registered nurses, cardiac technologists and pacemaker technicians work in conjunction with cardiologists, electrophysiologists and physician assistants to provide proper device management and optimal function.

 In office appointments are performed on a routine basis depending on the device type and patient follow-up needs.

 Our physicians combined with highly skilled nursing staff in our device clinic offer high-quality care with a team-oriented approach to patient care.

 - Holter and event monitoring

 Interventional Cardiology is a branch of cardiology that deals specifically with the catheter based treatment of structural heart diseases.

 A large number of procedures can be performed on the heart by catheterization.
 This most commonly involves the insertion of a sheath into the femoral artery and cannulating the heart under X-ray visualization (most commonly fluoroscopy).
 The radial artery may also be used for cannulation; this approach offers several advantages, including the accessibility of the artery in most patients, the easy control of bleeding even in anti-coagulated patients, the enhancement of comfort because patients are capable of sitting up and walking immediately following the procedure.

 The main advantages of using interventional cardiology or radiology approach are the avoidance of scars and pain and long post-operative recovery.
 Additionally, interventional cardiology procedure of primary angioplasty is now the gold standard of care for a heart attack.
 It involves the extraction of clots from occluded coronary arteries and deployment of stents and balloons through a small hole made in a major artery.